Sedona Travel Guide hero image

 Hike in Sedona

 A day trip to Sedona is not complete without going on a hike.
 No matter what type of hike you are looking for, Sedona has something to offer.
 Here are my favorite easy, moderate, and difficult hikes in the area.
-You can learn about even more hikes in Sedona by reading my post about the ten best hikes in Sedona!
+You can learn about even more hikes in Sedona by reading my post about the best hikes in Sedona!

 2. West Fork Trail